Azure/carnegie-mop/doc/troubleshooting/model_wrapper/ModelTaskLableValue.md

 response_values: <response_values>.
 ```

-### Take action:
+### Take appropriate action:
-- Check task label and its value rule.
+- Review the task label and its corresponding value rule.
-- Task label and value rule refers to:
+- For reference to the task label and value rule, please consult:
 [What format does a model output should be for different task label types?](https://github.com/Azure/carnegie-mop#q-what-format-does-a-model-output-should-be-for-different-task-label-types)